30+ Tips For Successful Follow-Up After Sending A Sales Proposal

 Tip #21 Avoid generic “checking in” messages

 Generic follow-ups often feel repetitive and don’t provide value.
-Make your follow-ups meaningful by avoiding empty check-ins and adding useful content or insights with each touchpoint.
+Make your follow-ups meaningful by crafting a thoughtful sales follow-up email that avoids empty check-ins and adds useful content or insights with each touchpoint.

 10 tips for personalizing and automating your follow-ups